 - Preheat the oven to 375 degrees.

-- Brown the chicken over medium heat.
-Cook it until it's no longer pink.
+- Heat olive oil over medium heat in a large deep skillet.
+Saute the chicken until it's golden brown and no longer pink.
 Drain if necessary.
 While it's cooking, dice the onion and slice the zucchini.

 - Add the onions and zucchini to the browned meat.
 Season with cumin and chili powder.
-Cook for 6-8 minutes just until the onions begin to soften.
+Move mixture around and saute for 6-8 minutes just until the onions begin to soften.